 What is an SEO website checker and how does it work?

-SEO checking tools are built to automatically crawl anything from a single web page to a whole website.
-They simulate the way a search engine crawls your site.
-This makes it possible to quickly spot any errors or areas for improvement.
+Search engine optimization (SEO) checking tools are built to automatically crawl anything from a single web page to a whole website.
+They simulate the way a search engine crawls your site in order to quickly spot any errors or areas for improvement.

 The Siteimprove SEO Checker uses a proprietary algorithm that’s been developed in-house.
-It scans a site, identifies common SEO issues in seconds, and then ranks them by importance and how difficult they are to fix.
+When you use Siteimprove's SEO Checker, the tool scans a site, identifies common SEO issues in seconds, and then ranks them by importance and how difficult they are to fix.

 Why you should use an SEO Website Checker